3.93 from 65 votes

 Oatmeal Date Cookies

-These delicious oatmeal date cookies are easy to whip up and have the perfect texture — crispy edges with a a soft and chewy center!
+These oatmeal date cookies are guaranteed to be your new favorite cookie recipe!
+They're studded with sweet dates and crunchy walnuts and have the perfect texture – crisp edges with a soft and chewy center.

 Prep Time: 10 minutes